 2. How to set up your intercom to have the perfect video calls

-To ensure that your property is able to take full advantage of the video calling feature, there are two things you should consider:
+To ensure that your property takes full advantage of the video calling feature, there are two things you should consider:

-1. How high did the installer mount the smart intercom?
+1. How high did the installer mount the video intercom?
 Our installation cut sheets recommend 48″ from the ground to the top of the usable screen to maintain ADA compliance.
-However, in reality, some installations are higher or lower because of a property’s limitations (there could be a stone wall or lack of wiring at your entryway, which caused the installation to be higher or lower than the recommended height of 48 inches).
+However, in reality, some installations are higher or lower because of a property’s limitations (there could be a stone wall or lack of wiring at your entryway, which caused the installation to be different than the recommended height of 48 inches).

 2. Will there be any background noise where the smart intercom is mounted?
 Was it installed at a vehicular gate with lots of noisy car traffic?
 Or, is it at a less noisy pedestrian entryway?